AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 * The project scripts were tested on Python 3.6 and 3.7. on Mac OS and Linux.
 * We tested in Anaconda python virtual environment.
 * Notebooks were tested on Google Colab and experiments were run on Google Colab when GPU is required.
-* GPU is necessary to run the experiment.
+* GPU is recommended to run the experiment.
 A single GPU is sufficient.
 * Approximate runtime/experiment: 5-15 minutes.

 ### Instructions